Moto (restaurant): History

-On April 14, 2015, Cantu committed suicide.
+On April 14, 2015, Cantu died by suicide.
 Moto was closed the next several days, reopening on April 18.
 A special "celebration of (Cantu’s) life" menu was offered for three days in which 10–20 former Moto employees offered contributions.
 Executive chef Richie Farina commented "The last thing he would want was for us not to be in the kitchen cooking ...
 We're going to continue to do what he taught us and what he would want."

 Following his death in 2015, Director/Producer Brett A. Schwartz of StoryScreen directed and produced a feature-length documentary film called Insatiable: The Homaro Cantu Story (2016).
-Insatiable had its world premiere at SXSW (South By Southwest Film Festival) in March 2016.
+Insatiable had its world premiere at SXSW in March 2016.
 The film includes many scenes shot inside Moto and iNG.

 In January 2016, Cantu's widow Katie McGowan announced the sale of Moto to the Alinea Group, a restaurant in Chicago.
 McGowan, who inherited Moto after her husband's death, said that the sale was a "bittersweet decision" that came "after deep reflection of the lasting impact" her late husband Cantu had made with his innovative restaurant.